Spoiler alert! This article reveals some key plot points from The Prom.

 It’s worth noting that the majority of Broadway audiences are non-New Yorkers.
 Many, in fact, are tourists from the Midwest.
 By setting The Prom in one of the largest stages in America, folks from my former neck of the woods can see themselves and learn how to love their neighbors.

-A happy ending—complete with kiss
+A happy ending, complete with kiss

-More than anything else, Emma’s journey from outcast to celebrant was a long awaited coming-of-age tale for women like me.
-“I just wanna dance with you,” she sings to Alyssa and by the end, she gets the simple wish the world insists on complicating.
+More than anything else, Emma’s journey from outcast to celebrant is a long awaited coming-of-age tale for women like me.
+“I just wanna dance with you,” she sings to Alyssa, and by the end she gets the simple wish the world insists on complicating.
 The battle is far from over—at the time of publication, gay actor Jussie Smollett was attacked last week in Chicago.
 With an openly homophobic vice president who endorses conversion therapy, many have a long way to go before they feel completely safe.
 Even the kiss on television between Emma and Alyssa was criticized by conservative organizations for being a bad influence on children.

 But through Emma, queer girls can learn that they too can have a happily-ever-after.
 By the end of The Prom, she’s sung her feelings publicly and found a community of like-minded souls.
 Her girlfriend finally stood up and came out.
 Emma’s the hit of an all-inclusive prom, sporting a fierce tux.
 Yes, Emma has taught the people around her important lessons about love and acceptance, but she also became more sure of herself in the process.
 The Prom is her story, complete with a kiss.